What Is New Car Replacement Insurance? Do I Need It?

 How much does new car replacement insurance cost?

 Generally speaking, new car replacement insurance costs around five percent of your total auto coverage.
-But don’t assume that this is a hard-and-fast number — the cost differs depending on the driver, the vehicle, and the insurance company.
+But don’t assume that this is a hard-and-fast number—the cost differs depending on the driver, the vehicle, and the insurance company.

 If you luck out, you may find an insurance company that provides new car replacement insurance at no extra cost.
 Other companies may offer this form of coverage as part of a car insurance bundle.

 If you want to know the exact amount you’ll pay, you’ll have to compare car insurance quotes.
+Consider doing so with car insurance broker app Jerry so that you can find the best coverage at the most affordable rates.

 Who offers new car replacement insurance?